rayklauck/efficient_knn_approximation/README.md

 This implementation is working on 2-dimensional data and has $\epsilon$ $\le$ 6.
 For this implementation, the data points are assumed to be normalized to lie within [0,1]<sup>2</sup>.
 But this assumtion is in principle not required for the idea to work.

 #### Conclusion
-The concept can be extended to any dimension and the "surrounding idea" can be developed further to optain smaller $\epsilon$. this algorithm might be useful for real world applications, especially if many calles of the *find*-method are expected and an approximation is good enough.
+The concept can be extended to any dimension and the "surrounding idea" can be developed further to optain smaller $\epsilon$.
+This algorithm might be useful for real world applications, especially if many calles of the *find*-method are expected and an approximation is good enough.